What is Mescaline? Addiction, Abuse & Treatment

 In comparison to other hallucinogens like LSD or psilocybin mushrooms, mescaline is thought to have a lesser addiction potential.

-Can You Overdose on Mescaline?
+Can You Overdose On Mescaline?

 Mescaline overdoses are rare, but they are possible.
 The substance has low toxicity, and deadly effects are rare, but reactions can vary from person to person.
 A high dosage of Mescaline may cause psychological distress and adverse effects.